ken0901/springboot-angular-blog-frontend/README.md

 * Register a user info
 * Connection with backend(Spring boot) using httpclient module
 * Login with JWT Token, Register-success
+* Posts with TinyMCE Editor
+* JWT using public and private Key

 ## Skills
 * Angular(html, css, bootstrap, javascript, typescript)